ethereum/homestead-guide/source/frequently-asked-questions/frequently-asked-questions.rst

     * Wallet
         * `Mist Multi\-signature <http://ethereum.stackexchange.com/questions/6/how-can-i-create-a-multisignature-address-on-ethereum>_`

 * **How do I get a list of transactions into/out-of an address?** You would have to pull the transactions manually out of the blockchain to achieve this.
-Alternatively, you can rely on thirdparty explorers' API's like [Etherchain](https://etherchain.org/apidoc).
+Alternatively, you can rely on thirdparty explorers' API's like `Etherchain <https://etherchain.org/apidoc>`_.
 For contract execution transactions however, you can filter the logs to achieve this.

 * **Can a contract pay for its execution?** No this is not possible.
 The gas for the execution must be provided by the address submitting the execution request.

 * **Can a contract call another contract?** Yes, this is possible see https://dappsforbeginners.wordpress.com/tutorials/interactions-between-contracts/.

-* **Can a transaction be signed offline and then submitted on another online device?** Yes, you can refer to the solution from [Icebox](https://github.com/ConsenSys/icebox).
+* **Can a transaction be signed offline and then submitted on another online device?** Yes, you can refer to the solution from `Icebox <https://github.com/ConsenSys/icebox>`_.

 * **which client is the fastest and most reliable?** For now, the Mist browser is definitely the most stable, reliable and fastest Ethereum client.